RAFIHAYTHAM1996/karat/README.md

-# Karat Cardholder Dashboard
+# (DEMO APP) Cardholder Dashboard

-A dashboard for Karat cardholders that includes full card activity, metrics and a chart breaking down the relative frequency of transaction categories across all captured transactions
+A dashboard for cardholders that includes full card activity, metrics and a chart breaking down the relative frequency of transaction categories across all captured transactions

 **Note**: This dashboard is built with [Next.js](https://nextjs.org); which is a framework built on top of React and NodeJs.
 It is recommended to familiarize yourself with its concepts - especially API and custom route setup - before proceeding.